victorfernandesneto/victorfernandesneto/README.md

 # Hi!
 I'm Victor!

-Former math teacher, deeply in love with Java and boxing.
+Math teacher, deeply in love with Java and combat sports.

 ### Technologies I work with: